 - SBR Meeting Dates and Deadlines are always posted at the bottom of the THC's National Register home page.

 5. Presentation to the State Board of Review

 The THC staff presents National Register nominations to the State Board of Review at its public meetings.
 The board is an advisory committee of experts in the fields of Texas architecture, history, archeology, and related disciplines.
 In public meetings, the board assesses each nominated property according to the National Register criteria for evaluation.
 The board reviews the nomination forms or documentation and any comments concerning the property's significance and eligibility for the National Register.
 The board determines whether or not the property meets the National Register criteria for evaluation and make a recommendation to the State Historic Preservation Officer to approve or disapprove the nomination.
 The SHPO considers the opinion of the board before submitting nominations to the National Park Service.

 6. Final Edit and Submission to the National Park Service

 THC staff, with assistance from the applicant, revises approved nominations as necessary, taking into consideration the recommendations of the State Board of Review.
 The SHPO signs the completed nomination, with a recommendation whether to approve or not approve the nomination, and submits the nomination to the Keeper of the National Register at NPS.

 7. Listing in the National Register of Historic Places

 Upon receipt of the nomination, NPS posts the nomination in the Federal Register and, in most cases, lists the property in the National Register within 45 days.

 THC staff notifies the property owner(s).
-Property owners may receive a letter and certificate of listing signed by the State Historic Preservation Officer stating that the property is listed in the National Register of Historic Places.
-Property owners may also purchase a National Register plaque through the THC.
-The THC currently offers three sizes of bronze plaques for $350, $450, or $550, depending upon size.
+Property owners may receive a press release or letter signed by the State Historic Preservation Officer stating that the property is listed in the National Register of Historic Places.